Wipfi/ais_robot_localization/README.md

 ### Launch and scripting support

+### Localization monitor overview

+The localization monitor subscribes to a locally integrated odometry stream (for example, `/odometry/local`) and a globally referenced solution (GNSS, motion capture, etc.).
+It synchronizes their pose histories, performs a point-to-point alignment, and periodically computes relative pose error statistics.
+The node publishes the aligned trajectories on the `Global_Path` and `Local_Path` topics so they can be inspected in RViz alongside the diagnostic messages.

+The `RPE_Values` topic carries a `std_msgs/msg/Float32MultiArray` with four entries that summarize the latest comparison window:

+1. Path-length-weighted translational error in meters.
+The monitor integrates the translational residual along the synchronized trajectories (trapezoidal rule) over a sliding subtrajectory window that ends at the newest synchronized sample.
+Dividing the integral by the traveled distance in that window keeps the statistic independent of the chosen reference length while still letting longer, better-populated segments influence the result more than short, noisy samples.
+2. Path-length-weighted rotational error in radians, computed with the same integration scheme and normalization over the same newest subtrajectory window.
+The value therefore remains independent of the reference length yet emphasizes sustained orientation drift near the current time horizon instead of treating each pose as an equal-weighted sample.
+3. Maximum translational error in meters, evaluated over the current comparison window by measuring every pose in that window against the latest synchronized pose.
+4. Maximum rotational error in radians computed with the same newest-pose reference so the bound reflects the worst current deviation instead of historical outliers.

+Values are set to `inf` when insufficient data is available (e.g., during startup) so downstream consumers can detect gaps.

 - `localization_monitor.launch.py` starts the full AIS monitoring pipeline and exposes launch arguments to toggle the navsat preprocessing, alignment filter, navsat transform stages, or RViz as well as to remap the involved topics.